Bio of Davison Founder - George Davison

 Davison realized that inventors, like corporations, need a system; he determined that "reinventing inventing" offered a perfect blend of economics and creation.
 His solution: to come up with a new method to get ideas designed, developed, and prepared for licensing in one place, and at a price point that made it affordable for all consumers.
 Now, Davison's "Idea to Product Method" is the cornerstone of Davison Design and Development, Inc.

-To pursue this goal, in 1989 he started Davison in his grandfather's home, one of the oldest houses in the Allegheny River community of Oakmont.
+To pursue this goal, in 1989 he started Davison in his grandfather’s home, one of the oldest houses in the Allegheny River community of Oakmont.
+By 1999, he had invented the world’s first affordable way to invent.
 Making prototype molds, working with customers, and developing a process that helped the company grow resulted in multiple area operations.
-In 2001, Davison united under one roof at 595 Alpha Drive in RIDC Park, O'Hara Township.
-The 36,000-square-foot facility remains the headquarters of Davison's national sales and licensing divisions.
+In 2001, Davison united under one roof at 595 Alpha Drive in RIDC Park, O’Hara Township.
+The 36,000-square-foot facility remains the headquarters of Davison’s national sales and licensing divisions.

 In 2006, the design division moved next door into Inventionland, a fantastical design facility created by Davison to get his designers out of cubicles and into a stimulating, inspirational environment.
 Occupying more than 60,000 square feet, Inventionland is unlike any other workspace.
 New products come to life in 16 themed sets - toy designers' ideas set sail on the deck of the pirate ship Discovery, electronics designers build electric gadgetry inside a giant robot, and designers of automotive products let their minds race in the Motor Speedway.